Chromatin and Cell Fate

 These are questions we address in the lab.
 Studying stem cells and cancer we focus on molecular aspects of epigenetic regulation and on the question whether we can translate this knowledge into diagnostic and therapeutic tools for the management of disease.

 In our scientific approach we combine biochemical techniques, cell culture and ultrasequencing of enriched chromatin fractions to address mechanistic and functional aspects of epigenetics.
-As model system for cell differentitiation we are currently using mouse embryonic stem cells, human primary keratinatinocytes and myoblasts.
+As model system for cell differentitiation we are currently using mouse embryonic stem cells, myoblasts and hematopoietic cells.
 Key findings are validated in vivo.
 For the study of cancer we combine established cell lines, de novo transformation of primary cultures and patient tissue.

 Ongoing projects in the lab fall into four main themes: